szepeviktor/RootFiles/README.md

-# Serve missing files in the document root of the webserver.
+# Serve files missing from the document root

+Not all projects have the resources to hand-craft every *root file*.

-It is a single PHP class.
-Apache configuration files are included.
+This single PHP class generates all of them for you.
+Apache configuration files are also included.

-This repository's structure is modular.
-See **Adding a new root file**
+This repository is modular.
+See **Adding a new root file** section below.

 ### Usage